-Christopher Newell's principal interest is the performing voice.
-He was a professional opera and theatre director for 25 years mentored by Sir Peter Hall at Glyndebourne and the National Theatre.
+Christopher Newell's principal interest is the performing voice (both human and machine) in particular synthesised speech.
+He was a professional opera and theatre director for 25 years mentored by Sir Peter Hall at Glyndebourne and the National Theatre before changing direction and focusing on computer generated voices.

-He has a PhD in Computer Science and his research encompasses art and technology.
+Dr Newell has a PhD in Computer Science (Human Computer Interaction) from the University of York and his research encompasses art, design, technology and performance.

-Dr Newell has contributed to the fields of computer-generated voices in creative contexts and for speech-related disabilities.
+Dr Newell has contributed to the fields of computer-generated voices for speech-related disabilities.
 He has also worked as a professional stage and multimedia designer.

-- Modern Music Theatre Troupe, producing innovative, exciting music theatre, and pioneering education and community work.
-Productions included 15 new commissions, community operas, and education projects leading to performances.
-Played venues and festivals across the UK, abroad, and major London venues including the Queen Elizabeth Hall and the Place Theatre.
-Compositions included premieres by William Craft and John Adams (1985-1998)
+Dr Newell was Artistic Director of Modern Music Theatre Troupe, producing innovative, exciting music theatre, and pioneering education and community work.
+Productions included 15 new commissions, community operas, and education projects.
+The company played venues and festivals across the UK, abroad, and major London venues including the Queen Elizabeth Hall and the Place Theatre.
+Compositions included premieres by William Craft and John Adams.
+It was funded by the Arts Council and numerous other charitable trusts.